 10. Duration.
 The Council is expected to be continuing in nature.

 11. Termination.
 The Council terminates two years from the charter filing date and may not meet if the charter is not renewed biennially.

 12. Membership and Designation.
-The Council will consist of approximately 100-125 members, who will be appointed by the Secretary of Energy.
-Council members will normally be appointed in a representative capacity, however, members may also be appointed as special government employees.
+The Council will consist of approximately 120-150 members, who will be appointed by the Secretary of Energy.
+Council members will normally be appointed in a representative capacity, however, members may also be appointed as special Government employees.
 Membership terms shall be for a period of up to two years.
 Council members may be reappointed to additional terms following review.
-In addition to non-Federal members, the Council shall include ex-officio representation by other Federal agencies with responsibility for aspects of policies relating to coal.
+In addition to non-Federal members, the Council may include ex-officio representation by other Federal agencies with responsibility for aspects of policies relating to coal.

 The officers of the Council shall consist of a Chairperson, Vice-Chairperson and such other officers as may be approved by the Secretary of Energy.

 The Chairperson and Vice-Chairperson shall be elected by the Council and will serve for a period of one to two years.

 Members of the Council serve without compensation, with a limited exception being case-by-case reimbursement in accordance with Federal travel regulations for per diem and travel expenses incurred by non-industry or not-for-profit group members while attending Council meetings.